ewdlop/WinForms-RPG-App/docs/REFACTORING_PROGRESS.md

    - Event publishing for all inventory changes
    - Integration with PlayerManager for stat updates

+3. **LocationManager Implementation** - World navigation system with:
+   - Random encounter logic
+   - First visit tracking and exploration bonuses
+   - Event publishing for movement and encounters

+4. **SkillManager Implementation** - Complete skill tree system with:
+   - Skill learning with validation and requirements
+   - Active and passive skill types
+   - Skill cooldown management
+   - Passive skill effects with stat bonuses
+   - Skill point management
+   - Default skills for all 4 character classes
+   - Skill reset functionality with configurable refund rates
+   - Event publishing for all skill operations

 ### 🎯 Phase 2 Achievements So Far
 - **Complete Combat System** with turn-based mechanics and reward calculations
 - **Full Inventory Management** with equipment and consumable handling